Ramgree/sysmod2020/Ida_Maria_Orula/week_6.md

 #### 3) Breakout room 1
-I wasn't actually planning to be a moderator again, but since no one else seemed to want this role, I volunteered and moderated the discussion.
+I wasn't actually planning to be a moderator again, but since no one else seemed to want this role, **I volunteered and moderated the discussion**.
 I think it went rather smoothly overall, even though the structure of the discussion did get a bit messy at some point, because everyone had something to say and it was hard to keep track of who was responding to who.
 Luckily we managed to sort this out retrospectively and make the notetaker's life a bit easier.
 One of the main questions that arose from our discussion was about who actually benefits from sequence diagrams.
 I personally like the expressiveness of sequence diagrams - you can show alternative scenarios, loops etc in a very clear and intuitive manner.